fpetruschke/gettingStarted-FatFree/README.md

 Also keep in mind that there is no need for a <header>-block in any other template!

-**BUT:** You can place individuel <styles> to a template.
+**BUT:** You can place individual <styles> to a template.

 For example: In our "header.html" are the styles for the dashboard and the login contained.

-We don't need / don't want thoses styles on every template!
+We don't need / don't want those styles on every template!

 So just place/include them in the correct template.